CodeGreen-Labs/cadt/README.md

-# Climate Action Data Trust
+# Climate Action Data Trust (CADT) - Modified Version by CodeGreen

+<b>Note: This version by CodeGreen includes two additional features not present in the original CADT: credentials and asset rule data models.，、</b>

 ​This project provides the Climate Action Data Trust (CADT) API that integrates with the [Chia Blockchain](https://github.com/Chia-Network/chia-blockchain).
 For a user interface, see the [CADT UI project](https://github.com/Chia-Network/climate-warehouse-ui) which will connect to the CADT API.

 This project was formerly known as the Climate Warehouse and you may see this term used interchangeably with CADT.